 These six areas are the type of things that the best food cities in the world are based upon.
 Should Washington DC’s restaurants mature, become more comfortable with their menus and experiment that little bit more wisely, then it won’t just be the increasing wealth of the region that finds its way into cash registers but dollars from all across the US.

-While in Washington we also had a wonderful take away lunch from WTF in downtown DC.
-Unfortunately we chose to eat dinner at Rialto in Georgetown.
-If you miss the rudeness of a typical Italian waiter, simply love being rushed and enjoy mediocre Italian food this place is for you.
+While in Washington, we also had an excellent takeaway lunch from WTF in downtown DC.
+Unfortunately, we chose to eat dinner at Rialto in Georgetown.
+If you miss the rudeness of a typical Italian waiter, love being rushed and enjoy mediocre Italian food, this place is for you.